opencontainers/image-spec/layer.md

 One or more layers are applied on top of each other to create a complete filesystem.
 This document will use a concrete example to illustrate how to create and consume these filesystem layers.

-This section defines the `application/vnd.oci.image.layer.v1.tar`, `application/vnd.oci.image.layer.v1.tar+gzip`, `application/vnd.oci.image.layer.nondistributable.v1.tar`, and `application/vnd.oci.image.layer.nondistributable.v1.tar+gzip` [media types](media-types.md).
+This section defines the `application/vnd.oci.image.layer.v1.tar`, `application/vnd.oci.image.layer.v1.tar+gzip`, `application/vnd.oci.image.layer.v1.tar+zstd`, `application/vnd.oci.image.layer.nondistributable.v1.tar`, `application/vnd.oci.image.layer.nondistributable.v1.tar+gzip`, and `application/vnd.oci.image.layer.nondistributable.v1.tar+zstd` [media types](media-types.md).

 ## `+gzip` Media Types

 * The media type `application/vnd.oci.image.layer.v1.tar+gzip` represents an `application/vnd.oci.image.layer.v1.tar` payload which has been compressed with [gzip][rfc1952_2].
 * The media type `application/vnd.oci.image.layer.nondistributable.v1.tar+gzip` represents an `application/vnd.oci.image.layer.nondistributable.v1.tar` payload which has been compressed with [gzip][rfc1952_2].

+## `+zstd` Media Types

+* The media type `application/vnd.oci.image.layer.v1.tar+zstd` represents an `application/vnd.oci.image.layer.v1.tar` payload which has been compressed with [zstd][rfc8478].
+* The media type `application/vnd.oci.image.layer.nondistributable.v1.tar+zstd` represents an `application/vnd.oci.image.layer.nondistributable.v1.tar` payload which has been compressed with [zstd][rfc8478].

 ## Distributable Format